Morrison defends management of Australia's ties to Solomons

 “I can tell you very clearly that I am following very carefully the advice that I get from our security intelligence agencies in how we are responsibly managing the issues in relation to this matter,” Morrison told reporters.
 “That is exactly what I’m doing.”

-Morrison added that he had had contact with Sogavare "in the last few months,” but did not specify when.
+Morrison said he had had contact with Sogavare "in the last few months,” but did not specify when.

 Opposition leader Anthony Albanese has promised closer engagement between Australia and its South Pacific neighbors if Labor wins elections on May 21.